mcburton/writing/annotatedbib.markdown

 	- Seneca represents the conservative tradition  - " [insert pithy quote]"too many books whereas Pliny the Elder represents the progressive tradition - "no book so bad" there is always something of value in every book

 1. Davidson, C. N. 2004.
 "The futures of scholarly publishing."
 Journal of scholarly publishing 35(3):129–142. (http://muse.jhu.edu/journals/journal_of_scholarly_publishing/summary/v035/35.3davidson.html)
 	- provides a very long list of the problems facing publishing and then points they are all part of the problem.
-"The problem is that almost all of the above are part of the prob-lem.
+"The problem is that almost all of the above are part of the problem.
 Fixating on parts means that we never arrive at an overarching solution." or even fixing parts won't work.
 We need a global break.
 	-"The bottom line is that scholarly publishing isn't financially feasible as a business model – never was, never was intended to be, and should not be.
 If scholarship paid, we wouldn't need university presses."
 	- "I do want to uncouple discussions of re-evaluating tenure requirements from the current economic crisis in publishing.
 A university press book and several refereed articles have been the price of admission to tenure for a good four decades.
 It is impossible to change overnight the standard of excellence in a profession as hierarchical and decentralized as ours.
 But we need to stabilize the losses in the publishing business now.
 Separately, without the sense of economic ruin so near, we can en-gage in serious conversations about what kind of profession we want.
 Coupling an economic exigency with a philosophical reassessment is the proverbial apples and oranges, and it will lead to bad business decisions and inequitable professional fixes." interesting point.
 	- she lays out ten recommendations for dealing with the economic issues of scholarly publishing: